vz777/docs/docs/installation/shared_hosting.md

 Installing thelia with the web install wizard allow to create an administrator, add some informations about your shop, etc

-First of all, you have to configure a vhost as describe in [configuration](/en/documentation/configuration/server.html) section.

 The install wizard in accessible with your favorite browser :

 ```bash